 These large organizations, such as Doctors Without Borders, Save the Children and the Red Crescent have been rendered ineffective at delivering widespread aid throughout Syria because to officially operate inside Syria, they need permission from the regime, and Assad is preventing aid from reaching areas he is proactively bombing.

-One way around this devastating catch-22 is Humanitarian Guerilla Warfare.
+One way around this devastating catch-22 is Guerilla Humanitarian Aid.

 First, we built a network of doctors operating on the ground in hospitals in the Idlib and Aleppo provinces in Syria.